johnservinis/sentimotion/README.md

-# PulseChamp Emotion & Sentiment Analyzer
+# Emotion & Sentiment Analyzer

 A FastAPI microservice that provides emotion analysis and sentiment analysis for text inputs using state-of-the-art Hugging Face models.